ruselldelprado/material-website/README.md

 # Getting Started

+Go to

 ## Starting Client Scripts

-Go to `client/` folder then run the scripts
+Go to `client/` folder then run `npm install` then run the scripts

 ### `npm start`